Cash flow management guide: apps, payments, forecasts

 Key takeaways

-- Implement online payment options like Stripe and GoCardless to get paid up to twice as fast, with businesses using these integrations receiving payment in an average of 12 days compared to 30 days without them.
+- Add online payment options like Stripe and GoCardless to get paid up to twice as fast, with businesses using these integrations receiving payment in an average of 12 days compared to 30 days without them.

 - Use automated invoicing features including recurring invoices, payment reminders, and pay-now buttons to remove barriers and make it easier for clients to pay you quickly.